 Scott fly rods are handmade, high-quality rods made in Colorado, USA.
 For over 45 years, this company has been designing and producing excellent rods for fly anglers.
 They pride themselves on the fact that they hand-produce every single product that leaves their workshops, and test their designs out on the water before bringing them to market.
-If you’re looking for top fly fishing gear, you won’t go wrong with one of the Scott fly rods.
+If you’re looking for top gear, you won’t go wrong with one of the Scott fly rods.

 Not only are these US-made rods constructed to the highest standards in Colorado, but every single Scott fly rod is backed by their generous lifetime warranty.
-Scott fly rods are built to last, but accidents happen, so their dedicated repair department will fix or replace your rod for you.
+These rods are built to last, but accidents happen, so their dedicated repair department will fix or replace your rod for you.
 Do note that the warranty only covers the original owner and is valid if you purchase from an official Scott shop.
 Most official dealers will include free shipping for your rod.

 Tidal – Saltwater Rods

-Saltwater fly fishing isn’t for the faint of heart.
+Saltwater fishing isn’t for the faint of heart.
 If you’re looking for a leisurely day of fishing, head to your nearest river instead.
-But the Scott fishing company knows all about the challenges of fishing in the ocean, and they’ve designed this rod accordingly.
+But the company knows all about the challenges of fishing in the ocean, and they’ve designed this rod accordingly.
 The Tidal packs a fast line speed, incredible accuracy at 60 feet, and the power you need to haul in those whopping saltwater fish.

 F Series – Fiberglass Rods